lukamircetic/lukamircetic/README.md

 #### A little bit about me
 - 🧬 Software and Biomedical Engineering Student at McMaster University
 - 🌱 Learning intermediate/advanced level Node & React
-- 🧠 Interested in learning about machine learning and deep learning
+- 🧠 Interested in machine learning and deep learning
 - 🔨 Currently on an 8 month co-op at CIBC as an Analytics Developer

 #### Current projects